ajanin/bash_tutorial/tutorial.md

 The first command finds lines that are all upper case, excludes ones that have the word "CHAPTER", and writes to the file "chapters".
 The second command uses `awk` to print the number of fields `NF` in each line and stores it in "words_per_line".
 The last command prints the length of each line.

 ::: aside
 `awk` is itself a programming language.
-It's quite good and processing tabular text; that is, text separated by whitespace or other delimiters.
+It's quite good at processing tabular text; that is, text separated by whitespace or other delimiters.
 It reads from its `stdin` and processes line by line.
 It's small and very fast.
 :::

 To do it in one line, we'll use the `tee` command, which reads its `stdin` and copies to both its `stdout` **and** to all files specified on its command line.
 Imagine you want to write the current date to three files.
 The obvious way to do it is: